Successful Legacies

 Tractor driving in field.

-Bohernsen Farm
+Bohrnsen Farm

 Lorenz Bohrnsen donated his 1,014 acres of farmland to WSU in 1991.
 Located in Spokane and Whitman Counties, the farm’s revenue supports the Vogel Endowed Chair in Wheat Breeding and Genetics and the Vogel Wheat Research Fund.
 Kulvinder Gill, the current Vogel professor, is leading research that aims to increase heat tolerance in wheat.